Equipment and services in your home

 Visit our Locate - care and support in County Durham website for information, advice and services to help you live independently.

-There are many different services which provide care and support to help you remain in your own home.
+There are many we could help you remain living independently in your own home.
 They include:

 An adaptation is a change to your home which will help you stay independent and safe.
 If you have a carer it may also help them look after you.
 Many companies can help adapt your home - you'll find details on our Locate - care and support in County Durham website.
 If you live in social housing your landlord may be able to help.

-If you struggle to get around the house safely because you are elderly or disabled, a disabled facilities grant can help fund suitable adaptations to your property.
+If you struggle to get around the house safely because you are elderly or disabled, a disabled facilities grant could help fund suitable adaptations to your property.

 Equipment help and advice